barlog-m/spt-andern/README.md

 `mapMaxBotBuffPercentage` increase amount of bots on maps.
 `mapPmcBotDifficulty` "easy", "normal", "hard", "impossible" `bossChanceBuff` add or remove percent for existing boss chance.
 For example if map boss chance is 35 and you set this parameter to 20 then boss chance will be 35 + 20.
-`botScatteringIncreasePercentage` increase bot weapon scattering.
+`botScatteringIncreasePercentage` increase bot weapon scattering (i'm not sure if it works properly).

 ## Installation